Automatic Stage Lighting Control: Is it a Rule-Driven Process or Generative Task?: Evaluation

 \subsection{Quantitative Analysis}

 In the quantitative experiment, we compare the generation results of different methods against the ground truth.
-Since our method utilizes random sampling during training, comparing loss and accuracy has limited significance, similar to most generative works \cite{liang2024pianobart}.
-Therefore, we directly calculate the Root Mean Square Error (RMSE) and Mean Absolute Error (MAE) between the generated results and the ground truth.
-As hue lies in a cyclic space, we use the distance defined in Eq. \ref{eq:distance} for our calculations.
+Since our method utilizes random sampling during training, comparing loss and accuracy has limited significance, similar to most generative works \citep{liang2024pianobart}.
+Therefore, we directly compute four metrics between the generated results and the ground truth: (1) Root Mean Square Error (RMSE) and (2) Mean Absolute Error (MAE), both measuring absolute prediction errors.
+For the Hue channel, RMSE/MAE are computed on the circular angle differences, ensuring that values like $0^\circ$ and $179^\circ$ are treated as close rather than far apart, as shown in Eq.~\ref{eq:distance}.
+(3) $\mathrm{corr}(|\Delta|)$ measures the consistency of change magnitudes by computing the Pearson correlation of the absolute first-order differences between predictions and ground truth.
+The final value is multiplied by 100.
 The results are presented in Table \ref{tab:exp-quant}, where it is evident that our method outperforms all ablation studies and the rule-based method in both hue and value, achieving the lowest error.
-Since the rule-based method does not directly learn from the ground truth, it may introduce some unfairness; we provide further explanations in the human evaluation section.
+Since the rule-based method does not directly learn from the ground truth, it may introduce some unfairness.
+We provide further explanations in the human evaluation section.